 RSV Immunisation

-New HSE immunisation programme to protect newborn babies against RSV
+HSE immunisation programme to protect infants and newborn babies against RSV

 For further information please see the HSE's Protect your new born baby against Respiratory Synctial Virus (RSV) leaflet.